Also see our iPhone FAQ below.

 As a bonus, your T-Mobile USA plan now includes unlimited calls and texts to and from Mexico and Canada at no extra charge.
 There are a few restrictions, but it’s a pretty good deal.
 It doesn’t include calls to Mexico and Canada while you’re in Europe.

-- AT&T International Calling and Data Plans – AT&T Passport and AT&T Global
+- AT&T International Travel – AT&T International Day Pass and AT&T Passport

 - T-Mobile International Calling and Data Plans – Simple Choice international roaming plans